Nuna 1

 Nuna 1 (or simply Nuna) was a car powered by solar power, developed by students from the Delft University of Technology.

-The first Nuna team (the so-called Alpha Centauri team) consisted of the following team members: Ramon Martinez, Kim de Lange, Eiso Vaandrager, Bart Goorden, Bram Soethoudt, Koen Boorsma, Annebel Borgsteede, Rosalie Puiman and Eric Trottemant.
+The first Nuna team (the so-called Alpha Centauri team) consisted of the following team members: Ramon Martinez, Kim de Lange, Eiso Vaandrager, Bart Goorden, Bram Soethoudt, Koen Boorsma, Anne Makenbach, Rosalie Puiman and Eric Trottemant.
 The project was sponsored by Nuon.
 Thanks to this financial help the team was able to finish their first car: Nuna 1.
 The team consisted mainly of students from the Delft University of Technology who were guided by former astronaut Wubbo Ockels.